Posted on: December 14, 2020

 1. Weaving through the stops and starts

-Your executive team, technology, information security, human resources, facilities, operations, finance, digital transformation — these teams are integral to the success of any resilience initiative.
+Your executive team, technology, information risk management team, human resources, facilities, operations, finance, digital transformation — these teams are integral to the success of any resilience initiative.
 Dean and Lisa created a ‘Resilience Forum’ to manage the effort, approach, and roadmap for the effort at the end of 2018.

 However, as is often the case, the priorities of the business shifted.
 Coming back from the holiday break in January 2019, the group was repurposed for Brexit.

 November 2019, the Experian team picked the effort back up with Fusion to better understand and map their critical applications.
 That work stopped again in early 2020 with the advent of the pandemic.

 As many in our cohort acknowledged, these efforts typically come down to the expertise of the same subject matter experts.
 When it comes to ensuring your firm is well positioned to meet the timelines set forth by the regulatory agencies, plan for interruptions in work as a matter of course.

 Executive changes, current events, changes in the guidance, priorities in the organisation can all have a discrete impact on the firm’s ability to move forward with operational resilience.

 Dean Beaumont and Lisa Mellor of Experian discuss building a culture of resilience: